Bishma/blog/content/posts/codename-bad-janet.md

 - The Thermostat
   - Synonyms: The Heat, Ecobee
 - The Bedroom AC
-  - This will only work if the AC is already turned on.
+  - This will only work if the AC is already turned on and I don't currently have a state detection for it.
   - Synonyms: The Bedroom Air Conditioner, The Bedroom AC Temperature, The Bedroom Air Conditioned Temperature

 Increment can be any integer value (though I will probably add bounds to this)

 ### Media control

 Control the base functions of the media center.
-These can all be triggered ne of more time.
-These won't work for the record player or over the air.
+These can all be triggered any number of more time.
+These won't work for the record player or "over the air."

 #### Example phrases: